IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 ```

 **Important**:
 - You must update the values of spec.storageClass and storageClassLargeBlock to be the RWX and RWO storage classes that are being used in your environment.
-You can check this by running `oc get sc`.
+You can find this by running the command `oc get sc`.
 - `<domain_name>` must be the domain name of the cluster where Event Manager is installed.
 Use a fully qualified domain name (FQDN).
 For example, `apps.clustername.abc.xyz.com`.
 You can also retrieve the FDQN by running the following command:

   ```bash